 I stayed fairly close to the city center in this Airbnb serviced apartment.
 I liked the Airbnb options, and this one even has cool views of the Petronas Towers from the pool.
-If it’s your first time signing up, click here to get credit to your first stay.
 Otherwise, I think I’d stay around Bukit Bintang or Chinatown if you want to be fairly central.

 Get a SIM card at the airport, and it should last you quite a while depending on the plan you get.
 You can always reserve ahead here and just pick it up.
 There’s Wifi in the cafes and big buildings/tourist areas, but your best bet to be connected is with a SIM.